rust-embedded/embedded-alloc/README.md

 > A heap allocator for embedded systems.

-Note that using this as your global allocator requires Rust 1.68.
+Note that using this as your global allocator requires Rust 1.68 or later.
 (With earlier versions, you need the unstable feature `#![feature(default_alloc_error_handler)]`)

 This project is developed and maintained by the [Cortex-M team][team].